 Best DSLR Cameras iMore 2021

 The best digital cameras fit your budget and your needs.
 DSLRs are used and trusted by professionals and hobbyists and have been for years.
-Unlike mirrorless or point and shoot cameras, DSLRs are tough enough to withstand all the challenges of Mother Nature.
-And since they've been around for ages, you won't have any trouble finding new or used lenses on the market.
+Unlike mirrorless or point-and-shoot cameras, DSLRs are tough enough to withstand all the challenges of Mother Nature.
+And since every brand has a mature system, you won't have trouble finding new or used lenses on the market.
 I've been shooting with DSLRs for more than 20 years.
 I think the best camera out these days is the Nikon D850.
-It's not the only model I like though.
-These are the best DSLR cameras on the market, and the ones I'd choose if I were starting with fresh gear this year.
+It's not the only model I like, though.
+These are the best DSLR cameras on the market and the ones I'd choose if I started with fresh gear this year.

 - Best Overall: Nikon D850

 - Best Canon Full-Frame: Canon EOS 5D Mark IV